pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 ---
 title: Putting the Pieces Together
+description: >
-description: A tense convolution of thoughts from many perspectives.
+  A tense convolution of thoughts from many perspectives, and a great choice.
 kind: article
 author_name: Chris Chapman
 created_at: 2016-09-29